 Learning self-love, self-compassion, and balance are essential in sustaining us and our important work.

 Signs of anxiety include excessive worry, tension, ruminating thoughts, compulsive thinking, being easily fatigued, muscle tightness, trouble sleeping (insomnia), irritability, and difficulty concentrating.
 Anxiety can also cause headaches, digestive problems (such as Irritable Bowel Syndrome), high blood pressure, etc.).
 In his book The Power of Now, Eckhart Tolle writes about compulsive thinking being addictive because we no longer have the choice to stop and because it gives us a false sense of pleasure, that turns into pain.
 There are various ways to reduce anxiety and stress, including mindfulness stress reduction, meditation (especially guided meditation), and CBT (Cognitive Behavioral Therapy).
 CBT includes self-talk, affirmations, and ways to check possible unrealistic thoughts.
 Many people experience relief from anxiety with medication.
 I suggest shopping around for a good psychiatrist if going the medication route.
 I am not a doctor.
 I encourage folks to do research on side effects, including tapering off.
 There are also many alternative medicines that have a history of success, such as acupuncture, exercise, ayurvedic medicine, diet, etc.

 Let's join together in your healing journey and to make social change together.
+I am currently conducting virtual therapy in Oakland, California.
 Contact me here to schedule a 20-minute consultation.